Keyboardly-App/keyboardly-dev/Addon.md

 # About

-Add On is a way to helps users to make keyboard more powerfull.<br>
+Add On is a way to helps users to make keyboard more powerful.<br>
 Working inside your keyboard.<br>
 All add on are listed on [marketplace](https://keyboardly.app/addons-marketplace/).